denizn/time-series-forecaster/README.md

     'seasonality_mode': ['additive','multiplicative']

-The methodology used to determine the most optimal forecast is "backtesting cross-validation with refit", and below representation in my opinion does a good job of visualizing the process.
+The methodology used to determine the most optimal forecast is "backtesting cross-validation with refit", and below representation in my opinion does a great job of visualizing the overall process.

 ![image](https://github.com/denizn/time-series-forecaster/assets/35758436/5d10f29f-f2b7-404f-8647-e1dc2ecca6f5)
 (Animation from: https://skforecast.org/0.11.0/user_guides/backtesting)